-As the Course Advisor, officially I'm available to chat about courses, the department, and program planning, but feel free to ask me anything.
+As the Course Advisor, officially I'm available to chat about courses, the department, and program planning, but feel free to ask me anything: school, jobs, or just life in general.
 I'll do my best to answer your question and if I'm not the right person, I'll at least try to point you in the right direction.
 If you'd like to talk about classes, the major, coterming, internships, research, going abroad, or anything else, stop by my office or shoot me an email.

-If you are applying to Stanford or considering application, you can contact me regarding information about the program, however, please check out the High School FAQ first.
+If you are applying or considering applying to Stanford, you can contact me regarding information about the program, but please check out the High School FAQ first.

-Please note there are no office hours during finals week, winter or spring breaks, or over the summer.
-No appointment is necessary, but if you know when you'll be coming in, it might be a good idea to drop me an email and I'll make sure I'm in the office and not wandering around Gates running errands.
+Please note there are no office hours during finals week, Thanksgiving, winter or spring breaks, or over the summer.
+No appointment is necessary, just stop by Gates B02 during my office hours!

 Claire Stager is the Computer Science Program Administrator.
 She handles all of the paperwork in the department as well as any administrative problems you might have.
 She also knows basically everything and in 2003 was the recipient of the Amy Blue Award.
-If you have anything that requires a signature, you probably need to see Claire.
-Completed program sheets should be brought to Claire so that she can approve it and keep it on file.
-Claire is the person who approves program sheets for graduation.
-In general, if you have questions about the program requirements or classe you should ask the Course Advisor.
-If he can't help you, he'll probably direct you to Claire.
+In general, if you have questions about the master's program requirements or classes you should ask the Course Advisor.
+If she can't help you, she'll probably direct you to Claire.